 What Defines “Income”

 A Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which a non-applicant spouse is entitled, is in place to prevent spousal impoverishment.
-This rule allows the Medicaid applicant to transfer as much as $3,090 / month (this figure will change in January of 2019) in income to their non-applicant spouse to ensure he or she has sufficient funds with which to live.
+This rule allows the Medicaid applicant to transfer as much as $3,160.50 / month (this figure will change again in January of 2020) in income to their non-applicant spouse to ensure he or she has sufficient funds with which to live.

 What Defines “Assets”

 Countable assets are assets that can easily be converted to cash to help cover the cost of long-term care and include the following: Cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are considered exempt, or said another way, they are counted towards the eligibility limit.
-Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $572,000 (in 2018).
+However, for Medicaid eligibility purposes, there are many assets that are considered exempt, or said another way, they are not counted towards the eligibility limit.
+Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $585,000 (in 2019).

-For married couples, as of 2018, the community spouse (the non-applicant spouse) can retain up to a maximum of $123,600 of the couple’s joint assets, as the chart indicates above.
+For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to a maximum of $126,420 of the couple’s joint assets, as the chart indicates above.
 This, in Medicaid speak, is known as the Community Spouse Resource Allowance (CSRA).
 Like the MMMNA, this rule is in place to prevent spousal impoverishment of non-applicant spouses.

 One should be aware that Alaska has a Medicaid Look-Back Period.
 This is a period of 60 months (5 years) that dates back from the date of one’s Medicaid application.
 During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away under fair market value.
 This is done so one does not simply give away assets in order to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.